How to Prepare for Brexit Transition

 How Aware Are you of the New Settlement Scheme?

-If you live in UK but you’re nationals of EU/EEA/Switzerland and you’ve been living in UK by 31st December 2020, make sure your register for the settlement scheme by 30 June 2021.
+If you live in the UK but you’re nationals of EU/EEA/Switzerland and you’ve been living in the UK by 31st December 2020, make sure you register for the settlement scheme by 30 June 2021.

 What Are the Potential Tariffs you Need to be Aware of?

-For UK, the business owners must not expect any tariffs on imports to UK that originate in EU.
-This also applies to imports that take place in UK.
-For other countries, imports depend on a number of factors, including:
+For the UK, the business owners must not expect any tariffs on imports to the UK that originate in the EU.
+This also applies to imports that take place in the UK.
+For other countries, imports depend on several factors, including:

 • Customs value of goods